Maria Maximova, MSc

 Cafes resumed take away orders, previously only restaurants could do so.
 While the difference between cafes and restaurants might be considered minor, the categorisation impacted their ability to trade during the COVID-19 lockdown.
 For some tenants a reopening has coincided with the end of their rent relief period.
 Mall of Qatar, a super-regional mall, has announced that an extra month would be added for their tenants in addition to the three months already granted.

-Increased demand for food delivery has helped F&B operators unlike the other retailers; however, the former is faced with steep commissions by delivery companies, sometimes exceeding 30% on each order.
+Increased demand for food delivery has helped F&B operators unlike the other retailers; however, the former are faced with steep commissions by delivery companies, sometimes exceeding 30% on each order.
 Cafes are now exploring new formats, such as delivering DIY meal kits to be cooked at home.

 The Qatari Government has unveiled a mandatory contact tracing app which tracks people’s location through their mobile phones.
 It is starting to be used to gain entry to some supermarkets and hospitals.
 At the same time more details have emerged around the country’s ‘recovery readiness’ plan to reopen the economy in 4 phases as follows: